 By Doug McPherson, Contributor, Golf Business

-This article was featured in the September/October issue of Golf Business Magazine.
+This article was featured in the September/October edition of Golf Business Magazine.